zedd45/jsdataviz/text/ch2/04-data-via-ajax.md

 // create a second Deferred object to track when list processing is complete var deferredRegionsAvailable = $.Deferred();

-// when the request finishes, start processsing deferredRegionsRequest.done(function(response) {
+// when the request finishes, start processing deferredRegionsRequest.done(function(response) {
     // when we finish processing, resolve the second Deferred with the results deferredRegionsAvailable.resolve(